MycroftAI/documentation/_pages/messagebus.md

 | `system.update`                                                                    |                                                                              |                              | mycroft-wifi-setup: mycroft_admin_service.py |  Force an `apt-get update` on `mycroft-mark-1` or `mycroft-picroft` package (as appropriate) |

 ## Guidelines for Mycroft Messagebus usage

-Private messages can be placed on the messagebus following these naming conventions:
+Private messages can be placed on the Messagebus following these naming conventions:
 `subsystem.message` or `skill.skillname.message`

-* * Messages MUST use verbs for requests - such as;
+* Messages MUST use verbs for requests - such as;
   - `mic.mute`
   - `mic.unmute`
   - `skill.mycrofttimer.cancel.all`